MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/web-application-availability-monitoring-template.md

 5. Right-click the test group that you want to modify, and then select  **Properties**.
 6. Using the tabs to navigate the pages of settings, make the desired changes, such as reconfiguring criteria for tests in this group, and then click  **OK**.

-## Viewing Web Application Availability Monitoring Monitors and Collected Data
+## Viewing web application availability monitoring monitors and collected data

 After you configure monitoring for an application, these three views will help you get started with the monitoring experience.

-#### To view all Web Application Availability Monitoring monitored applications
+#### To view all web application availability monitoring monitored applications

 1. Open the Operations console.
 2. Click the  **Monitoring**  workspace.